Hudson, Florida: History

 W.L.
 Hendry came with his sons from Tampa and began digging inlets from the coast around Hudson Springs, using the fill to create a higher ground to put a few houses on in 1950.
 This was to become the Port of Hudson neighborhood.
 In the 1980s, people began building larger homes (most of which were mobile homes) along the canals.
 Now, while its older waterfront is reviving, large residential developments are spreading inland.

-Bayonet Point Medical Center, located in Hudson Florida, is the areas local hospital.
+Bayonet Point Hospital, located in Hudson Florida, is the areas local hospital.
 Founded in 1981, it was the first hospital to be built in North West Pasco County serving residents in Pasco, Hernando and Citrus counties.

 Geography

 According to the United States Census Bureau, Hudson has a total area of 6.4 sqmi, of which 6.4 sqmi is land and 0.04 sqmi (0.31%) is water.

+Climate

+Hudson has a humid subtropical climate (Cfa) with hot summers and cool winters.

+Hudson's sea-level elevation and position next to the Gulf of Mexico shape its climate.
+The average temperature in Hudson can range from 60.3 F in the winter to 80.7 F in the summer.